flux-framework/rfc/spec_27.rst

 A scheduler implementation registers the generic service name ``sched`` and provides several well known service methods.
 The job manager requests resources from the scheduler with a ``sched.alloc`` request when a job enters SCHED state.
-It releases resources with a ``sched.free`` request when a job enters CLEANUP state.
+It releases resources with one or more ``sched.free`` requests after a job enters CLEANUP state.

 The simplest imaginable scheduler satisfies ``sched.alloc`` requests in order until it is out of resources, then blocks until ``sched.free`` requests